 I have to be honest here… I wouldn’t be who I am today and wouldn't have learnt what I know today, without making the mistakes myself, however, perhaps I could have cut some corners and saved some money and time if someone had told me the above.
 This is simply a guide from which you can take as little or as much as you’d like and apply to your own lifestyle and photography work.

-This is not a sponsored post.
-All opinions are my own.
 This post includes affiliate links and I would love if you decided to use them.
 Affiliate links + referrals programs help educators like me, at no extra cost to you, fund the free content that we provide on our blogs.

 want more hikarui?